Jarhead (book): Reception

-In a negative review, the former Marine Nathaniel Fick who saw action in Afghanistan and Iraq stated that he felt Swofford's writing in Jarhead was "fine", but that he hated the book, which he felt gave a distorted and dishonest picture of life in the Marine Corps.
+In another negative review, the former Marine Nathaniel Fick who saw action in Afghanistan and Iraq stated that he felt Swofford's writing in Jarhead was "fine", but that he hated the book, which he felt gave a distorted and dishonest picture of life in the Marine Corps.
 Like Williamson, Fick complained about the use of the term "jarhead" as the title as he noted that Marines did not generally use that slang term to refer to themselves.
 Fick wrote: "Swofford struck me as an ax-grinder who blamed the Corps for his own failures.
 He hadn’t seen enough combat to justify his angst, and conduct like his—at one point, he points a gun at another Marine and threatens to kill him—would have landed my Marines in jail."
 However, Fick felt that the 2005 film adaption of Jarhead was much superior to the book.
-Flck concluded: "Swofford's war—boredom, loneliness, doubt, terror, rage, and numbness—is mostly inside his own head."
+Fick concluded: "Swofford's war—boredom, loneliness, doubt, terror, rage, and numbness—is mostly inside his own head."

-In a review, the British critic Tim Adams wrote that he felt that Jarhead was over-hyped by its publishers in the United Kingdom as the book was compared to the war writings of Michael Herr, Norman Mailer, and Wilfred Owen, which he felt to be "fanciful".
-Adams noted that unlike Herr who served as a war correspondent in Vietnam, Mailer who served in the Marine Corps in the Pacific theater of World War Two; and Owen who served in the British Army on the Western Front in World War One that Swofford never saw combat, which he felt completely undermined these comparisons.
-Adams described Swofford as a rather naïve young man born into a military family who joined the Marine Corps at the age of 17 in 1987 as a way to find a surrogate family who came to be disillusioned by the life of a Marine.
+In a more mixed review, the British critic Tim Adams wrote that he felt that Jarhead was over-hyped by its publishers in the United Kingdom as the book was compared to the war writings of Michael Herr, Norman Mailer, and Wilfred Owen, which he felt to be "fanciful".
+Adams argued that unlike Herr, who served as a war correspondent in Vietnam, Mailer, who served in the US Marine Corps in the Pacific theater of World War Two; and Owen, who served in the British Army on the Western Front in World War One, Swofford's lack of combat experience completely undermined these comparisons.
+Adams described Swofford as a rather naïve young man born into a military family who joined the Marine Corps at the age of 17 in 1987 as a way to find a surrogate family, but came to be disillusioned by the life of a Marine.